-Project-related information's were shared with all the concerned stakeholders in Bijbehara and Hanyar villages on 16.09.2019.
-This was the first step in developing plans for consultation and participation is to identify stakeholders who will be involved in the consultative processes.
-Since the sub-project does not envisage acquisition of assets such as land and structures and there is no adverse impact on the livelihood either.
+Project-related information's were shared with all the concerned stakeholders in Bijbehara and Hayar villageson 16.09.2019.
+After the change in alignment, public consultations were conducted on 11.2.2022 and 06.06.2022.
+This was the first step in developing plans for consultation and participation and to identify stakeholders who will be involved in the consultative processes.
+Since the sub-project does not envisage acquisition of assets such as land and structures and there is no adverse impact on the livelihood either even after the change in alignment for 750 meters after RD 6.040.
 Therefore, only people residing along the sub-project road were involved in the consultation and identified as major stakeholder along with PIU, PMU and line departments.
 The basic questions to consider in identifying stakeholders include: